 When I spotted him the next day, I smiled and waved… Then laughed as his eyes widened and he smacked his forehead with his palm.
 “I completely forgot!” he moaned.
 “And the other groomsmen ate the rest of the cookies last night!”

-By the time I arrived back at my house in California a few days later, I still hadn’t seen or eaten a single cookie… So I baked a batch of these Healthy Flourless & Eggless Double Chocolate Oatmeal Cookies to get my fix!
+By the time I arrived back at my house in California a few days later, I still hadn’t seen or eaten a single cookie… So I baked a batch of these healthy double chocolate oatmeal cookies to get my fix!

 And to make life even easier, you’ll melt the coconut oil or butter.
 I rarely remember to set mine out far enough in advance to let it properly soften on the counter, so I love quick and easy shortcuts like this!
+I’ve found it also yields a softer and chewier texture.
+Win-win!

 Hint: You can’t actually taste the fruit flavor in these cookies!
 The cocoa powder completely overpowers it, so the banana’s only role is as an egg replacer… And a little boost of natural sweetness!

-However, the majority of the natural sweetness in these healthy flourless and eggless double chocolate oatmeal cookies comes from pure maple syrup!
+Sweetener.
+The majority of the natural sweetness in these healthy flourless chocolate oatmeal cookies comes from pure maple syrup!
 That’s the kind that comes directly from maple trees.
-Skip the pancake syrup and sugar-free syrup; those contain high fructose corn syrup or artificial ingredients, which we’re trying to avoid in this recipe!
 The only ingredient on the label should be “maple syrup,” and it generally comes in thin glass bottles or squat plastic jugs (like this!).

+Chill.
 When you first mix together the cookie dough, it’s fairly wet… So chilling is mandatory!
-Chilling helps stiffen the cookie dough so it’s a bit easier to work with, and it also allows the flavors to meld and marry.
+Chilling helps stiffen the cookie dough so it’s easier to work with, and it also allows the flavors to meld and marry.
 It doesn’t need to chill for very long though — just 20 minutes!

+Drop + shape.
 The cookie dough will still be a tad sticky after chilling, so drop it onto your baking sheet with a spoon and spatula.
 Don’t use your hands!
 Then use the spatula to flatten the cookie dough before baking.
-It doesn’t spread at all while in the oven, so your cookies will look exactly the same before and after baking… Just fully baked through and no longer raw! 😉
+It doesn’t spread at all while in the oven, so your cookies will look exactly the same before and after baking… Just fully baked through and no longer raw!

 Also… Since people always ask me how I make my cookies look so round… There’s no secret tool or trick!
 I just spend a few extra minutes carefully shaping the cookie dough with my favorite mini spatula.

 Now all that’s missing is a glass of milk!
 And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
-(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy flourless & eggless double chocolate oatmeal cookies!
+(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy double chocolate oatmeal cookies!

 Healthy Flourless & Eggless Double Chocolate Oatmeal Cookies